 Some cars are terrific at providing sufficient spark at higher power, some are not.
 This could be due to many factors such as:

-- Age–Often seen on older imports, a 15-20 year old coil just doesn’t perform as well as it did out of the showroom floor.
-This could be caused by many factors but like all electronics, they have a lifespan.
-15+ years of heat cycles can break down the internal components, crack enclosures and corroded wiring/connections.
+- Age – Often seen on older imports, a 15-20 year old coil just doesn’t perform as well as it did out of the showroom floor.
+This could be caused by many factors but like all electronics they have a lifespan.
+15+ years of heat cycles can break down the internal components, crack enclosures and corrode wiring/connections.

-Wanting to fix/replace these flaws is the only way to succeed in making more power.
+Wanting to fix/replace these flaws are the only way to succeed in making more power.

-Some coils fire in batch sequence, often called “wasted spark” where the ECU/Ignition Control module/Ignitor fires multiple coils or single coils with a dual spark.
-OEM manufacturers did this for many reasons; minimise part manufacturing costs, lack of computing technology at the time of production, etc. This batch fire, in turn, puts twice the load on the coil(s) than compared to sequential (individually fired coils) and misfires and spark breakdown is often seen when more power is introduced.
-The sequential fire of individual ignition coils is ideal for combatting this but is very dependent on your ECU capabilities, be it aftermarket or OEM.
+Some coils fire in batch sequence, often called ‘wasted spark’ where the ECU/ Ignition Control module/Ignitor fires multiple coils or single coils with dual spark.
+OEM manufacturers did this for many reasons; minimise part manufacturing costs, lack of computing technology at the time of production, etc. This batch fire in turn puts twice the load on the coil(s) than compared to sequential (individually fired coils) and misfires and spark breakdown is often seen when more power is introduced.
+Sequential fire of individual ignition coils is ideal with combatting this but is very dependent on your ECU capabilities, be it aftermarket or OEM.

 Genuine and Copies

 Aftermarket versions of both these coils exist, some are rebranded and some a blatant rip off copies with the genuine markings of the real OEM equivalent.
 These coils are half the price of the real ones and are made not in Japan like they are stamped but in Taiwan or China.

 Quality Example: Fake coil – Internal Short Overheating/Spark Escaping